ssharpjr/erionmud-ui/BUILD.md

 - `CHANGELOG.md`
 - `INSTALL.md`
 - `LICENSE`
 - `README.md` - Remember, this file should have been created based on the text you put in the Description box in the Package Exporter.
-I usually just update this file after the export from the Scripts/README.lua file I create while in Mudlet.
+I usually just update this file after the export from the [scripts/README.md.lua](/src/scripts/README.md.lua) file I create while in Mudlet.
+- `mfile` - Yes, this file was created by De-Muddler, but I update it manually.
+- `src/resources/` - This folder contains images, including the package logo.
-- `build/` - This folder is created by the muddler process when exporting the source code in the last step.
+- `build/` - This folder is created by the `muddler` process when exporting the source code in the last step.
 The `.gitignore` file has entries for this folder.
-- `mfile` - Yes, this file was created by De-Muddler, but I update it manually.

-### Update Notes
+### Update Notes (mainly for me to remember)

-- Make sure to update the "ui.version" value in "Scripts/ErionMud-UI/1_UI_Start_Event".
+- Make sure to update the `ui.version` value in [1_UI_Start_Event.lua](/src/scripts/1_UI_Start_Event.lua).
+- Make sure to update [scripts/README.md.lua](/src/scripts/README.md.lua) with the contents of [README.md](README.md).

 ## Muddling the Final Package